Leapy Lee: Career

-Although he never reached the US pop charts again, Lee had two more country hits there with "Good Morning" in 1970 and "Every Road Leads Back To You" in 1975.
+Although he never reached the US pop charts again, Lee had two more country hits there with "Good Morning" in 1970 and "Every Road Leads Back to You" in 1975.

-Between 1999 and 2001, Lee and his family (notably the twins in later editions), featured prominently in the BBC television series Passport to the Sun, fronted firstly by Liza Tarbuck then by Nadia Sawalha.
-Lee is a regular columnist with the Euro Weekly News, an English language newspaper based on the Costa del Sol in Spain.
+Between 1999 and 2001, Lee and his family featured prominently in the BBC television series Passport to the Sun, fronted firstly by Liza Tarbuck then by Nadia Sawalha.
+Around 2006, Lee was a regular columnist with the EuroWeekly News, an English language newspaper based on the Costa del Sol in Spain.

 Lee released a 40th anniversary EP, Little Arrows II, on 1 March 2010.
 In 2014 he appeared on the Channel 5 television show, OAPs Behaving Badly.

 Personal life

+Lee was born Graham Pulleyblank in Eastbourne, East Sussex, on 2 July 1939.
+He performs as Leapy Lee, and also uses the names Lee Graham and Leapy Lee Graham.

-In July 1970, Lee was arrested after a pub brawl in which a relief manager was wounded.
-Lee was sentenced to three years for unlawful wounding, and his friend, Alan Lake, received eighteen months for his role in the brawl.
+In July 1970, Lee was arrested after a brawl at the Red Lion pub in Sunningdale, Berkshire pub in which a relief manager was wounded.
+Lee was sentenced to three years for unlawful wounding, and his friend Alan Lake (an actor and the third husband of actress and singer Diana Dors) received eighteen months for his role in the brawl.

+As of 2024, Lee lives in Majorca and makes occasional returns to the UK.